IBMDeveloperMEA/YPDL-SentimentAnalysis-LR/README.md

 ## Step 8:

 On top you will se "Add to Project +" option, click on it and add "Notebook".
 Go to "From File".
-Download notebook called "YPDL-LogisticRegression.ipynb" from here: https://github.com/IBMDeveloperMEA/YPDL-SentimentAnalysis-LR
+Download notebook called "YPDL-LogisticRegression.ipynb" from here: ```https://github.com/IBMDeveloperMEA/YPDL-SentimentAnalysis-LR```

+Alternatively, you can also select the option "From URL" and paste the following URL ```https://raw.githubusercontent.com/IBMDeveloperMEA/YPDL-SentimentAnalysis-LR/main/YPDL-LogisticRegression.ipynb```

 ## Step 9:
   Load the notebook and run the cells